I would like to segment something significant about financial literacy in this article.

-In this article, I would like to segment something significant about financial literacy.
-Education has always been an essential part of our life as it gives meaning to it.
+Education has always been an essential part of our lives as it gives meaning.

 Let me share my thoughts about how vital financial literacy is?